 In 1978, after a successful referendum, The Darien Volunteer Library was established in a storefront at Brookhaven Plaza with four paid staff members and many volunteers, most of whom were DWC members.
 The library’s popularity grew rapidly during the next several years and moved twice, each time to larger storefronts in the shopping plaza.
 The Darien Woman’s Club sponsored bridge and pinochle marathons to raise funds to support the library.

 In 1988 the Darien Library and neighboring Willowbrook Library were merged as a result of a citizens’ referendum, and the Indian Prairie Library District was established.

 Although the establishment of library services was the main focus of DWC in the early days, there have been many other community accomplishments.
 The DWC focuses a great deal on areas of conservation, education, health and the arts.
 A short list of those accomplishments include annual service and fine art scholarships, adoption of local needy families, sponsorship of a Darien Youth Club team, and donations to local schools, food pantries, Darien Historical Society, and Safety Village of Darien.

 In addition to the fundraising activities which allow the DWC to accomplish all it does for the community, members established social activities to appeal to a broad group of women.
 These included reading discussion groups, bowling, needlework, gourmet dinners and mom and tots groups.
 They have conducted road rallies, health seminars, arts and crafts shows, baby sitting clinics and a creative children’s art fair.
 Many of these activities are still being held today.
 Women in Darien today owe much to those pioneering ladies.

-by Pamela Henry, DWC Member
+by Pamela Kanner, DWC Member